-Normally I open these reviews with some kind of rhetorical question about the game and then give my opinion out in pieces over the course of several paragraphs, but I don't see any reason to beat around the bush this time.
-To be blunt, Metaphor is everything I despised about Persona 5 again, now with the added insufferability of a director so high on the success Sega bought him that he thinks he's some saintly virtuoso who's beyond all reproach.
+Normally I open these reviews with some kind of rhetorical question about the game and then give my opinion out in pieces over the course of several paragraphs, but this time I can't be bothered to even entertain the idea there's anything redeemable about this dungheap.
+To be blunt, Metaphor is everything I despised about Persona 5 again, now with the added insufferability of a director so high on the success Sega bought him that he thinks he's a virtuoso who's beyond all reproach.
 This is just another terrible retread of the modern Persona formula, now with even more obnoxious, overblown visual effects and word bubbles in 35 different fonts constantly popping up on screen coupled with some of the worst writing I've ever seen in any medium, let alone video games.
-The dialog feels nothing like real conversation and entirely like one stupid teenager arguing with their sock accounts on Reddit - every character speaks with the exact same cadence, pattern and limited vocabulary in the same snappy back-and-forth style, and every exchange is stuffed to the gills with clichΓ©d turns of phrase and snarky quips and glib one-liners in some desperate attempt to sound clever.
-All the villains do heinous things without any hesitation and proudly spell out their evil ethos for you in plain, unambiguous language, because none of Katsura Hashino's antagonists ever have any redeeming qualities, nuance or even humanity whatsoever; they're just straw men for him and other armchair culture warriors to point at and say "Sure I never do anything that isn't manipulative or self-serving, but I'm not as bad as THESE guys so therefore I'm a good person, now worship me!".
-Likewise, there isn't a single scene in the game that shows any genuine wisdom, insight or plan of action regarding the social topics it's spotlighting, just empty virtue signaling.
-No thought is ever spared for how violence and vengeance just beget more of the same, or how innocent people suffer the most when giant egos in positions of power clash, or how taking one bad person out of the equation doesn't solve systemic problems; nope, everything gets wrapped up quickly, cleanly and with no loose ends whatsoever once you go punch the latest smirky straw man around a bit.
-This isn't storytelling, it's just Hashino transcribing all the loaded arguments and witty banter and juvenile power fantasies going through his own head every minute of every day so he can show off how awesome he thinks he is and how shallow and amoral he thinks everyone else is.
-Forget being insulting here, he's actively scornful of his audience's intelligence; rather than letting you intuit anything through subtext or even context, the game constantly shows you a thing, then a character explains it to you in simple words, then another character (or two, or three) has to tell it to you again five seconds later just to make sure you get it.
+The dialog feels nothing like real conversation and entirely like one stupid teenager arguing with their sock accounts on Reddit; every character speaks with the exact same rapid-fire cadence and pattern, and every line is overwritten to cram in as many clichΓ©d turns of phrase and snarky quips and glib one-liners as possible in some desperate attempt to sound clever.
+Well, it's to cleverness what using a thesaurus 30 times in a tweet is to looking educated - phony as hell and doesn't fool anyone.
+All the story's villains do heinous things without any hesitation and proudly spell out their evil ethos for you in plain, unambiguous language, because none of Katsura Hashino's antagonists ever have any nuance or humanity whatsoever; they're just straw men for him and other armchair revolutionaries to point at and say "Sure I never do anything that isn't manipulative or self-serving, but I'm not as bad as THESE guys so therefore I'm a good person, now worship me!".
+Likewise, there isn't a single scene in the game that shows any genuine wisdom, insight or plan of action regarding the social topics it's spotlighting, just empty virtue signaling and rah-rah hatemongering.
+No thought is ever spared for how violence and vengeance just beget more of the same, or how innocent people suffer the most when giant egos in positions of power clash, or how taking one bad person out of the equation doesn't solve systemic problems or prejudices; nope, everything gets wrapped up quickly and cleanly and everyone immediately bands together to sing Kumbaya once you go punch the latest smirky straw man baddie around a bit as you make smarmy one-liners all the while you're doing it.
+This isn't storytelling, it's just Hashino transcribing all the loaded self-arguments and witty banter and juvenile power fantasies going through his own head every minute of every day so he can show off how smart he thinks he is and how shallow and amoral he thinks everyone else is; something most people are content to resign to a shitty Tumblr blog, but he feels you owe him $70+ for the privilege of hearing him preach.
+Forget being insulting too, he's actively scornful of his audience's intelligence; rather than letting you intuit anything through subtext or even context, the game constantly shows you a thing, then a character explains the thing to you in simple words, then another character (or two, or three) has to tell all it to you again five seconds later just to make sure you get it.
 Seriously every other scene goes exactly like this:

 Game shows the player a map